 Halotel 4G network

 Unfortunately Halotel does NOT provide any data or information about their 4G network across Tanzania.
-Therefore, buying a Halotel sim card in Tanzania is a little tricky, especially if you are traveling around the country.
-In most of the Tanzania tourist destinations I guess you will find a Halotel phone signal, but it is not guaranteed wether that is 2G/3G or 4G
+But it is also a given fact that Halotel is the smallest mobile internet provider in Tanzania.
+For tourists it is therefore not recommend to buy a Halotel prepaid sim card for traveling in Tanzania.
+In most of the Tanzania tourist destinations I guess you will find a Halotel phone signal, but it is not guaranteed wether that is 2G, 3G or 4G

 Tigo Tanzania 4G network

 Trying to get more info about the Tigo Tanzania 4G coverage in the country I found out that Tigo claims to have the LARGEST and FASTEST 4G network in Tanzania.
 I can already tell you that is NOT true.

 Unfortunately they don’t provide a detailed 4G coverage map, but they claim to have 4G in more than 20 cities around the country.